-According to statistics compiled by the American Pet Products Association between 2009 and 2010, dog owners in the United States spent approximately $18.23 billion, on pet food and treats!
-That’s a lot of zeros being spent to keep your dog’s diet healthy.
+According to statistics compiled by the American Pet Products Association, between 2009 and 2010, dog owners in the United States spent approximately $18.23 billion on pet food and treats!
+Americans spend a lot to feed their dogs a healthy diet.

-We are bombarded with all kinds of advertising and warnings from the pet food industry and veterinarians for what is good and not good to feed our dogs.
-Granted, there are some human foods, which some dogs cannot tolerate.
-The key word is “some.”
+We are bombarded with advertising and warnings from the pet food industry and veterinarians about what is good and what not to feed our dogs.

 But let’s face it, before the pet food industry blasted off into a multi-billion dollar gold mine, dogs ate and survived quite well on homemade foods and scraps.

-So, before we get all upset about what we are feeding our pets, let’s take a look at a number of human foods that are actually good for them.
+So, before we get all upset about what we are feeding our pets, let’s look at several human foods that are good for them.

-Remember, if you plan to start feeding your puppy or dog human foods, always start with small quantities, to see how well they tolerate what you are offering.
-Keep the human foods supplement to 25% or less of your dog’s diet.
+Remember, if you plan to start feeding your puppy or dog human food, always start with small quantities to see how well they tolerate what you are offering.
+Keep the human foods supplement 25% or less of your dog’s diet.

-If you have a puppy, start them off to the taste of fruits and vegetables, by using them as training treats.
+If you have a puppy, start them off with fruits and vegetables by using them as training treats.

 Many of the following suggestions can be frozen and used sparingly as refreshing treats.